broadinstitute/palantir-workflows/BenchmarkVCFs/SimpleBenchmark_README.md

 ## Ploidy Defaults

 Different VCFs may choose to represent a given genotype differently.
-VCFeval considers some of these discrepensies to be matches, while others it consider to be mismatches.
+VCFeval considers some of these discrepancies to be matches, while others it considers to be mismatches.
 This is relevant for the X and Y chromosomes.

 ### Chart of Ploidy Deafults

 This table shows the behavior of how `vcfeval` labels equal variants with differing `GT` fields.
-To reproduce the results in this table, see the [PAR Test](PARTest) directory.
+To reproduce the results in this table, see the `VCFEval_Ploidy` analysis done in the private hydro.gen repo.

 | First  |Second| Result   |